Loading...

 sudo ifdown enp0s3

 Cycling an interface forces a state transition and can clear transient link issues.
-This is a controlled operation and should be coordinated on production hosts.
+Coordinate this change on production hosts.

 Bringing down interface enp0s3: [ OK ]